Analysis: Yahoo CEO's comeback plan homes in on technology, not media

 Morse was considered the force behind Chinese e-commerce company Alibaba Group and Yahoo's $7.6 billion deal over the summer, which saw Yahoo sell about half of its 40 percent stake in Alibaba after years of wrangling over terms.

-But now Yahoo's Asian partners, including Yahoo Japan Corp (4689.T), are not on the front burner for Mayer, one source familiar with the situation said.
+But now Yahoo's Asian partners, including Yahoo Japan Corp, are not on the front burner for Mayer, one source familiar with the situation said.

 Whether Wall Street has the patience for yet another Yahoo revival plan remains to be seen.